 All very dry, and I think Shakespeare would have put it in plainer English along the lines of:

 The patient seeks help from their GP online.

-You can try both as a dummy patient:
+You can try an askmyGP demo as a patient: